-- 3.30 As explained above, Fonterra has amended its 2020/21 Manual to have regard to the new s 150C(4) requirements for calculating the asset beta prior to these coming into effect for the 2021/22 season.
-Since Fonterra has implemented the new methodology in this year's calculation we think it would be helpful to Fonterra and other interested parties for us to comment on whether we think Fonterra's methodology would meet the new DIRA requirements when they come into force. - 3.31 We are interested in stakeholder views on Fonterra's and the Commission's interpretation of the new s 150C(4) requirements, even though those provisions have not yet come into force. - 3.32 The key areas where the new requirements come into play is in: - 3.32.1 the requirement to apply the capital asset pricing model to estimate the asset beta; and - 3.32.2 the prescription of criteria that have to be satisfied for firms to be included in the comparator set that is used for estimating the asset beta.
+- 3.52 As explained above, Fonterra has amended its 2020/21 Manual to have regard to the new s 150C(4) requirements for calculating the asset beta prior to these coming into effect for the 2021/22 season.
+Since Fonterra has implemented the new methodology in this year's calculation, we think it would be helpful to Fonterra and other interested parties for us to comment on whether we think Fonterra's methodology would meet the new DIRA requirements when they come into force.
+The key areas where the new requirements come into play is in: - 3.52.1 the requirement to apply the capital asset pricing model to estimate the asset beta; and - 3.52.2 the prescription of criteria that have to be satisfied for firms to be included in the comparator set that is used for estimating the asset beta.